Shopify vs WordPress — Which Platform is Better?

 • Shopify gives you sophisticated (and competitively-priced) email marketing tools out of the box — with WordPress you’ll have to source an email marketing solution separately and integrate it into your site manually (or via a plugin).

-• 24/7 support is available for Shopify (via email, phone and live chat).
+• 24/7 support is available for Shopify (via email and live chat, and by phone on Shopify Plus).
 By contrast, whether or not you can avail of support for a WordPress site depends largely on whether you have commissioned somebody to provide it.

 • Shopify is arguably a better option than WordPress for users who require an elegant but simple website delivered quickly.